Skip to content

 112. Progress towards commitment on water quality (BOD and COD)?

 [Externally verified] The company reports figures and limits for each region.
-Figures exceeded legal limits in multiple locations across 2021 and 2022.
+Figures are within legal limits in 2022 and 2023.
 This is externally verified by Control Union.

 • Y